(Photo by Dimitrios Kambouris/Getty Images)

 For me a favorite movie is a movie that you can watch at any time, and so I would say Gone With the Wind.
 I think the cool thing about Gone With the Wind… Well, this is what I decided, as I get older and more intelligent, why I like the film — because as a little kid I just loved the love story, and the Civil War was an interesting thing to me — but now it’s that I think it’s really cool to have the heroine of a film be someone that you really just don’t wanna like.
 You struggle liking her and I think that’s awesome.
 It is not a happy film.
 When it ends it’s just so heartbreaking, and I know it’s happening but I just can’t handle it every time.

 Roman Holiday is another one of those movies: first off, I feel like I’m supposed to go to Rome, like my soul’s supposed to be in Rome, but it’s also one of those movies that I have on my computer for when I’m abroad.
 It also helps me fall asleep — the older movies, the way they look, for some reason, make me tired.
-[Laughs] It’s just one of those easy movies to watch and cozy up to and unwind with.
+It’s just one of those easy movies to watch and cozy up to and unwind with.

 Luke Goodsell for Rotten Tomatoes: Silent House is another intense performance from you after Martha Marcy May Marlene.
 Do you feel any pressure with this, given the accolades you received for Martha?